What Are Rent Arrears and How Do They Affect You in the UK?

-If you are living in a rented house and cannot pay for the last two months, you will fall into rent arrears.
-It commonly happens when tenants cannot pay rent on time, causing a debt that builds up over weeks or months.
-In this case, you can lose your home and face financial and mental stress.
-Landlords can take action to recover their rent by sending a reminder, setting a repayment plan, and sometimes, in serious case they can evict tenants.
+If you are living in a rented house and cannot pay rent from previous two months, then you will fall into rent arrears.
+The common reason for its having a poor budgeting strategy.
+In this case landlord can evict you and can face financial or mental stress.
+Landlords can also take strict action to recover their amount in this situation.Â

 Steps to Take When Facing Renting Arrears